yintrigue/portfolio-ds/ml_visualizing_neural_net/README.md

 ## Repository

-- `nn_visualization.ipynb` is the notebook for the analysis.
+- [`./src/`](./src/) includes the notebook and source codes for the analysis.
-- `lib.py` is the Python module that contains all the classes and functions used for constructing the CNN model.
-- `./img` contains the images used for the readme markdown.
+- `./img/` includes the images used for the readme markdown.